 Bio

-I work on Autonomous Mobility & Delivery at Uber.
+I work on optimization and networks at Autonomous Mobility & Delivery team of Uber.
 Previously, I was a postdoctoral research scientist at Columbia IEOR and Data Science Institute, hosted by Agostino Capponi.
 In 2024, I received PhD in MS&E with PhD Minor in Statistics from Stanford.
 I was fortunate to be advised by Markus Pelger as a member of the Advanced Financial Technologies Lab.

 Doctoral dissertation committee: Markus Pelger, Kay Giesecke, Itai Ashlagi, Han Hong, Jann Spiess.